Diversity Committee/Task Force

 When will meetings occur?

 Try to make the meeting times inclusive as well.
-Being that most organizations are short-staffed, you may decide to meet once a month.
+Being that many organizations are short-staffed, you may decide to meet once a month.

 Sample Agenda